Chamberlain College of NursingSt Louis Campus School Images

 Introduction

-Chamberlain College of Nursing boasts a solid history that dates back to over 120 years of training knowledgeable, compassionate, and clinically proficient nursing graduates.
+Chamberlain College of Nursing boasts a solid history of over 120 years of training knowledgeable, compassionate, and clinically proficient nursing graduates.
 It was originally established in 1889 as Deaconess College of Nursing, and acquired its present name in 2006.
-The new name ‘Chamberlain’ represents the strength and solid, historical foundation of Deaconess, while positioning the institute for future growth.
-The main mission of Chamberlain is to provide a superior quality educational experience that is distinguished by academic excellence, integrity, innovation, and world class service.
+The main mission of the college is to provide a superior quality educational experience that is distinguished by academic excellence, integrity, innovation, and world class service.
 They are committed to graduating compassionate, knowledgeable, and ethical nurse leaders that are empowered to transform healthcare.

 Academics